Mahi0412/Smart-Exam-Hall-Monitoring-and-Management-System-/README.md

 The Smart Exam Hall Monitoring and Management System is an LPC2148 ARM7-based embedded system developed using Embedded C to automate examination timing and monitoring.
 The system provides RTC-based time management, configurable examination settings, temperature monitoring, countdown display, password-protected configuration, pause/resume control, percentage-based LED status indication, and buzzer alerts.
 The project demonstrates practical implementation of microcontroller interfacing, peripheral control, timers, ADC, RTC, external interrupts, and modular Embedded C programming.

-## Objectives

-Automate examination timing and countdown management while displaying the current time and room temperature on the LCD.
-Configure examination start time and duration using a password-protected 4×4 keypad interface, display remaining time on a multiplexed 2-digit 7-segment display, and monitor temperature using the LM35 sensor.
-Indicate examination status using Green, Yellow, and Red LEDs, support pause and resume through an external interrupt, and provide a buzzer alert during the final stage to reduce manual timing errors and intervention.

 ## Features

 - #### RTC-Based Examination Timing :